Rocky Springs, Mississippi: History

-Rocky Springs was established in the late 1700s as a popular watering place for travelers along the old Natchez Trace, near a natural spring and rock outcropping from which the budding community would take its name.
+Rocky Springs was established in the late 1700s as a popular watering place for travelers along the old Natchez Trace, near a natural spring and rock outcrop, from which the budding community would take its name.
 In 1796, Mayburn Cooper settled in the area, and was recorded in the 1816 census as a land owner.
 In 1829, the Rocky Springs election precinct received 90 votes.
 A Methodist church was erected in 1837.
 The first private school, Rocky Springs Academy, opened in 1838.
 By 1860, the community of Rocky Springs had reached a maximum population of 2,616 inhabitants, plus approximately 2,000 slaves, all living in a 25 sqmi area.
 According to the NPS, at its height the town proper contained three merchants, four physicians, four teachers, three clergy and 13 artisans.
 Cotton farming was the main economic driver.
 A post office operated under the name Rocky Springs from 1819 to 1932.

 Lynching

-On May 17, 1894 a Black man, Amos Hicks, was shot and killed in his home by a group of white men.
+On May 17, 1894, a Black man, Amos Hicks, was shot and killed in his home by a group of white men.
 It was allegedly suspected that Hicks might have burned some buildings owned by a white man by the name of Crawford.